 Walk through Green Park along the edge of Constitution Hill, so named for the daily walks Charles II used to take there.
 PS, did you know that there were three separate assassination attempts on Queen Victoria’s carriage on Constitution Hill?
 Can’t imagine it was her favourite place.

-Ah Queenie, to have a house like yours.
+Ah Charles, to have a house like yours.
 It’s hard to miss the rather imposing facade of Buckingham Palace as you emerge from Green Park (hint: it’s the massive building with the flag flying atop).

 You can visit the Buckingham Palace State Rooms during the summer months – or book onto a tour of the State Rooms.
 Whenever you go – don’t miss the impressive Changing of the Guard, which happens right outside of the palace.